OctopusDeploy/docs/docs/infrastructure/deployment-targets/windows-targets/automating-tentacle-installation.md

 ## Example: Polling Tentacle {#AutomatingTentacleinstallation-Example:PollingTentacle}

-The following example configures a [Polling Tentacle](/docs/infrastructure/deployment-targets/windows-targets/tentacle-communication.md#polling-tentacles), and registers it with an Octopus Deploy Server:
+The following example configures a [Polling Tentacle](/docs/infrastructure/deployment-targets/windows-targets/tentacle-communication.md#polling-tentacles), and registers it with an Octopus Server:

 **Polling Tentacle**